alexkoh95/StockFolio/README.md

 - Update to Version 2.01: (Aim for end of Week of 1 Nov 2021)
   -  To restructure the project.
 For example, pull all relevant user data during log-in and use useContext to share the data across the entire project.
   -  To apply the concepts in Robert C. Martin's Clean Code (for example, making sure each function only has one purpose, using good naming conventions)

-## App Functions:

-The MVP (minimal viable product) to meet the requirements of GA has been met.
-Users can do the following:

- - **Account Creation**: Users of the app can create an account and store their data.
-Data presented in their dashboard are specific to the stocks they have purchased
- - **Dashboard**: Users can view the total cash in their account, value of stocks, and stocks they have purchased (including Stock Name, Symbol, Sector, Industry, Date Bought, Total Shares, Price Bought, Value At Time Of Purchase, Price Today)
- - **Stock Search**: Users can search for stocks (using the stock's symbol, e.g. FB, KO, SBUX)
- - **Logout**: Users can log out of their accounts.

 ## Project Screen Shot(s)